ialberdiuk/broadbean/README.md

-# Broadbean-test

-# Given one throw of the handful of dice identify these outcome; two-of-a-kind and three-of-a-kind
+### Given one throw of the handful of dice identify these outcome; two-of-a-kind and three-of-a-kind

 Two projects have been created to show the advantages/disadvantages of different approaches and AWS Serverless knowledge